*Applications may be reviewed on a rolling-basis. Click here for information about the selection process.

 Questions: Please see the FAQ section of our website.
 After reading, if you have additional questions about the application process please email ORISE.EPA.ORD@orau.org and include the reference code for this opportunity.

-The qualified candidate should be pursuing or have received a doctoral degree by September 1, 2022 in one of the relevant fields (e.g. Environmental Chemistry, Environmental Science, Environmental Engineering).
+The qualified candidate should have received a doctoral degree before the appointment start date in one of the relevant fields (e.g. Environmental Engineering, Environmental Chemistry, Environmental Science, Geochemistry, Biogeochemistry, Geo-environmental Engineering, Soil Science).
 Degree must have been received within five years of the appointment start date.

 - Strong verbal and writing skills

-- Basic knowledge of analytical instrumentation related to analysis of organic compounds in environmental media including, but not limited to: gas chromatography - tandem mass spectrometry (GC-MS-MS), liquid chromatography - tandem mass spectrometry (LC-MS-MS), fourier transform infrared spectroscopy (FTIR), Laser Direct Infrared Spectroscopy (LDIR), and Raman spectroscopy.
+- Basic knowledge of analytical instrumentation related to analysis of metals in environmental media including, but not limited to: inductively-coupled plasma - mass spectrometry (ICP-MS), x-ray photoelectron spectroscopy (XPS), electron microscopy (TEM/SEM), x-ray absorption spectroscopy (XAS), and dynamic light scattering (DLS).